AryanSarafDev/CertiFy/README.md

 * For every valid certificate, we will also show the corresponding transaction hash so a user can manually verify using blockchain explorers.

+# How We've Utilized Supabase!

+* We've utilized Supabase's authentication system to enable organizations and users to sign up.
+In our opinion, this is one of the most impressive features provided by Supabase, as it was incredibly fast and simple to set up.

+* We store user and certificate details using Supabase's database.
+This enables us to export a schema, encouraging others to self-host and support open source!

+* Additionally, we store every PDF uploaded by users using Supabase's storage.
+This feature enables us to swiftly facilitate certificate downloads for users in the future.
+Conventionally, this process would require extensive server-side setup, but Supabase has made it hassle-free!

 ## Installation